divineebube/conferencing/README.md

 This folder contains the source code for the mesibo sample conferencing app for Android.
 This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.

 ### Full Demo - ios
 This folder contains the source code for the mesibo sample conferencing app for iOS.
-This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.
+This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app ok o

 ### Full Demo - web/live-demo
 This folder contains the source code for the mesibo sample conferencing app hosted at [https://mesibo.com/livedemo](https://mesibo.com/livedemo), This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.